PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I checked this interesting link with a lot of resources about Machine Learning https://www.kaggle.com/getting-started/159945.
 Also yesterday I applied to mentee I hope to learn more and apply it in projects.

 ** Thoughts: ** I am also continuing with the challenges of #sg_python_community, this time with numeric types.

+## Day 57 : February 4 , 2020 | Python Enhancement Proposals

+**Today's Progress :** Today I reviewed Python Enhancement Proposals https://www.python.org/dev/peps/ for best programming practices, I want to thank @GEQUN for his comments and the review of my code in the study group #sg_python_community

+** Thoughts: ** I am also continuing with the challenges of #sg_python_community, this time with numeric types.